Twilitic/FU-Party-Tracker/README.md

-Made with the assistance of Gemini AI.

-Fabula Ultima Party Tracker - Feature Guide (v4.4) This document outlines the complete feature set of the Fabula Ultima Party Tracker.
-It can be used as a user guide or as a checklist for regression testing.

-1. Core Functionality & Display
-Party Overview: The main screen displays four character status panels and their corresponding command menus, providing an at-a-glance view of the entire party.

-Responsive Design: The layout automatically adjusts for optimal viewing on desktop, tablet, and mobile devices.

-JRPG Aesthetic: The interface is styled to resemble a classic JRPG, using a retro-inspired, readable font ("Share Tech Mono"), pixelated borders, and a classic blue window theme.

-Sound Effects: User interactions such as navigating menus, confirming actions, and encountering errors are accompanied by thematic sound effects powered by Tone.js.

-2. Character Status Panels
-Resource Tracking: Each character has progress bars for HP, MP, and IP, showing current and maximum values.

-The HP bar visually supports temporary hit points by extending beyond 100%.

-MP and IP bars are capped at 100% visually, even if the underlying value is higher.

-Crisis State: When a character's HP is at or below 50%, their HP bar turns red, and their portrait gains a flashing red animation to indicate danger.

-Quick Stats: Defense (DEF) and Magic Defense (M.DEF) are displayed for quick reference.

-Attribute Dice: Displays the current die for each of the four main attributes (DEX, INS, MIG, WLP).

-Status Effects: Icons for all major status effects (Slow, Dazed, Weak, Shaken, Poisoned, Enraged) are present.

-Clicking an icon toggles the status on or off.

-Active statuses are highlighted with a distinct color.

-Attribute dice automatically downgrade and turn red when affected by a relevant status.

-Quick Stat Adjustment: Clicking on any of the HP, MP, or IP bars opens a small, centered pop-up allowing you to quickly add or subtract a value from the current total.

-3. Command & Skill System
-Navigable Menus: Each character has a command menu that can be navigated to access nested categories of skills and items.

-Breadcrumb Navigation: The header of each command menu shows the current navigation path (e.g., Hero 1 > Magic).

-Scrolling Skill Names: Skills with names too long to fit in the menu will automatically scroll horizontally on hover for full readability.

-Color-Coded Costs: Skill and item costs are color-coded in the command menu for quick identification:

-HP: Red

-MP: Blue

-IP: Orange

-Detailed Skill Viewer: Clicking a skill or item opens a modal window displaying all its properties, including:

-Cost, Target, Duration, Check, Damage, and Type.

-Fields for "Check" and "Type" are hidden if they are set to "None."

-The four preset items ("Remedy", "Elixir", "Tonic", "Magic Tent") have a simplified view that hides irrelevant fields.

-4. Edit Mode & Customization
-Global Edit Mode: A main "Edit" button toggles the application into an editing state.

-Comprehensive Character Editor: In Edit Mode, a button appears on each character's command menu to open a full-screen character editor with two main panels.

-Left Panel (Character Stats):

-Upload custom character portraits (images are resized and optimized).

-Edit character name.

-Edit all current/max stats (HP, MP, IP, DEF, M.DEF).

-Set attribute dice (d6-d12).

-Customize UI colors for the character's Name, Categories, and Skills.

-Import/Export individual character data as a .json file.

-Right Panel (Command Editor):

-Drag-and-Drop Reorganization: All skills and categories (except protected ones) can be dragged and dropped to reorder them or move them between categories.
-A yellow line/highlight indicates the drop location.

-Collapsible Categories: Categories can be collapsed [+] or expanded [-] to easily manage long command lists.
-The collapsed state is saved.

-Add/Edit/Delete: Create new skills, subcategories, or top-level categories.
-Edit any existing item.

-Deletion Confirmation: A confirmation prompt appears before deleting any skill or category, warning the user if a category contains other items.

-Protected Items: The core "Items" category and the four preset items ("Remedy," "Elixir," "Tonic," "Magic Tent") are locked.

-They are displayed in gray to indicate they are locked.

-They cannot be dragged, moved, or deleted.

-Specialized Preset Item Editor: Editing a preset item opens a simplified modal that only allows changes to its Cost, Healing values, and Effect description.

-Full Skill Editor: For all other skills, a wide, two-column editor modal appears, allowing for full customization of all properties (healing, cost, targeting, check, damage, etc.).

-5. System & Data Management
-System Menu: Accessible via a "System" button, this menu provides global settings and actions.

-Custom Background: Set a custom background image for the entire application by providing a URL.

-Party-Wide Actions:

-Magic Tent: Fully restores HP/MP and cures all statuses for the entire party.

-Restore All IP: Instantly refills all characters' IP to their maximum.

-Audio Controls: Adjust the application volume with a slider and mute/unmute all sounds.

-Font Size Adjustment: Change the global font size between four presets (S, M, L, XL) for better readability.

-Data Portability:

-Export Data: Save the entire party's data to a single .json file.

-Import Data: Load a previously exported party data file, overwriting the current state.

-Reset Data: A button (with confirmation) is available to completely wipe all saved data from the browser and reset the application to its default state.

-Firebase: Now has the ability to be used online for real time changes with friends~ :D
+Made in collaboration/with the heavy assistance of Gemini AI.

+Fabula Ultima Party Tracker - Feature Guide
+This guide provides an overview of the features and functionality of the Fabula Ultima Party Tracker, a web-based application designed to manage your TTRPG party with a classic JRPG aesthetic.
+The tracker can be used collaboratively online or as a solo offline tool.

+1. Getting Started: Online & Offline Modes
+When you first launch the tracker, you are presented with three options:

+Create New Online Party: This option generates a new, shareable Party ID (e.g., azure-golem-75).
+A new party is created in the database, and you are automatically connected.
+Share this ID with your friends so they can join your session.

+Join Online Party: If you have a Party ID, enter it here to connect to an existing collaborative session.
+The tracker will remember the last session you joined for quick re-entry later.

+Use Offline Mode: This allows you to use the tracker by yourself without an internet connection.
+All data is saved directly to your browser.
+A distinct orange banner will appear at the top of the screen to indicate you are in offline mode.

+2. The Main Interface
+The main screen is divided into two key sections, designed for at-a-glance information and quick actions.

+Status Panels
+Each of the four party members has a dedicated status panel displaying their vital information:

+Core Stats: HP, MP, and IP are shown with dynamic progress bars.
+The HP bar will turn red to indicate a character is in "Crisis" (at or below 50% health).

+Attributes & Defense: Displays the character's DEF, M.DEF, and current attribute dice (DEX, INS, MIG, WLP).

+Status Effects: A row of icons allows you to easily toggle status effects like Slow, Weak, Poisoned, and more.
+When a status is active, it will automatically adjust the character's effective attribute dice.

+Interactivity: Clicking a stat bar opens a quick-calculator to add or subtract from its value.
+Clicking a character's portrait opens an info screen.

+Command Menus
+Below each status panel is a corresponding command menu, styled after classic JRPG interfaces:

+Hierarchical Navigation: Navigate through categories like "Skills," "Magic," and "Items" to find specific abilities.

+Breadcrumbs: The menu header shows your current path and allows you to quickly jump back to the root of the menu.

+Long Names: Skill names that are too long to fit will automatically scroll when you hover over them.

+3. Character & Party Management
+The tracker provides powerful tools for customizing your party and managing your data.

+Edit Mode & The Character Editor
+Clicking the "Edit" button on the main screen activates Edit Mode.
+This adds an "..Edit Char" option to the root of each command menu.

+The Character Editor is a full-screen menu where you can:

+Change a character's name, stats (current and max), DEF, M.DEF, and attribute dice.

+Upload a custom character portrait from your device.

+Customize the display colors for the character's name, skill categories, and skill names.

+Import/Export individual character data to a .json file.

+The Command Editor
+Within the Character Editor, you can fully customize a character's list of commands.

+Add/Edit Skills: Create new skills and categories or edit existing ones.
+Define properties such as name, cost (HP, MP, IP), effect description, damage, healing, targeting, and more.

+Drag & Drop: Easily reorganize skills and move them between categories by dragging and dropping them within the editor.

+System Menu
+The "System" button opens a global menu with party-wide tools:

+Session Info: Displays the current Party ID and allows you to copy it to your clipboard.

+Party Data: Import or export the entire party's data as a single .json file, perfect for backups or moving an offline game online.

+Global Actions: Use party-wide abilities like "Magic Tent" (full rest for everyone) or "Restore All IP."

+UI Settings: Adjust the application's font size, set a custom background URL, and control the sound effect volume or mute it entirely.

+Leave Session: Disconnect from the current session and return to the main startup screen.